How To Fix J1002 - Table & deleted

 Causes:

-Authorization Issues: You may not have the necessary permissions to view or access the WBS element.
+Authorization Issues: Sometimes, the user may not have the necessary authorizations to access the table, leading to a similar error message.

 Already have an account?
 Login here!